10 hacks for cheap and free Starbucks coffee

 One of our favourite Starbucks tips combines studying and coffee.
 Is there a better way to take the edge off writing an entire essay in a day?

 If you pay £1.55 for a filter coffee, you can get unlimited free refills.
-So, if you turn up in the morning and pay the one-off fee, you can keep filling your cup for the rest of the day.
+If you turn up in the morning and pay the one-off fee, you can keep filling your cup for the rest of the day.

 We used this tip to its full potential when we were at university and the library was full, meaning we spent the whole day studying at Starbucks.